The Meaning of Motherhood (May 2019)

 Week 3: A New Consciousness

 How do you wrap your head around making a person?
 How do you relate to a child with whom you are so intimately connected, but who has a distinct and unique experience with independent thoughts, desires, fears, and hopes.
-In week 3, we’ll explore how this creation of life can raise bring up a deep sense of vulnerability, anxiety, and confusion about the meaning of mortality and human existence.
+In week 3, we’ll explore how this creation of life can raise a deep sense of vulnerability, anxiety, and confusion about the meaning of mortality and human existence.

 Week 4: The Village